Mastrangelis/zeply/README.md

 - Under **context folder you will find context providers for variables and functions to be shared in components.
 - Under **hooks folder you will find some custom react hooks that are used across the application.
 - Under **utils folder you will find utility functions that are used across the application
+- Under **cypress** folder you will find everything related to cypress e2e tests
 - Under **types folder you will find the typescript types
 - Under **__tests__** folder you will find jest tests
 - Under **stories** folder you can find stories for component testing using storybook